lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 For these reasons, applications using composite keys MUST perform fresh key generations for both components.
 Failure to do so negates any non-separability properties {{I-D.ietf-pquip-hybrid-signature-spectrums}} of the composite and effectively reduces it to a

-## Component Algorithm Selection Criteria {#sec-selection-criteria}

-TODO: Update this once the on-list discussion settles.

-The composite algorithm combinations defined in this document were chosen according to the following guidelines:

-1. RSA combinations are provided at key sizes of 2048 and 3072 bits.
-Since RSA 2048 and 3072 are considered to have 112 and 128 bits of classical security respectively, they are both matched with NIST PQC Level 1 algorithms and 128-bit symmetric algorithms.
-1. Elliptic curve algorithms are provided with combinations on each of the NIST [RFC6090], Brainpool [RFC5639], and Edwards [RFC7748] curves.
-NIST PQC Levels 1 - 3 algorithms are matched with 256-bit curves, while NIST levels 4 - 5 are matched with 384-bit elliptic curves.
-This provides a balance between matching classical security levels of post-quantum and traditional algorithms, and also selecting elliptic curves which already have wide adoption.
-1. NIST level 1 candidates are provided, matched with 256-bit elliptic curves, intended for constrained use cases.

-If other combinations are needed, a separate specification should be submitted to the IETF LAMPS working group.
-To ease implementation, these specifications are encouraged to follow the construction pattern of the algorithms specified in this document.

-The composite structures defined in this specification allow only for pairs of algorithms.
-This also does not preclude future specification from extending these structures to define combinations with three or more components.

 ## Policy for Deprecated and Acceptable Algorithms